 The World of Work Project View

-Adair’s list is simple but helpful.
+Adair’s 8 Basic Rules of Motivation is simple but helpful.
 It pulls from many different streams of motivation and behavior theory and provides a sensible an actionable set of guidelines for leaders.
 While it’s not nearly as in depth as many models, it’s a simple and useful point of reference that is easy to follow.

 Sources and further reading